gerekper/ganjaking/wp-content/plugins/instagram-slider-widget/readme.txt

 = 1.3.2 =
 * Fixed deeplink issue with smartphones.
 Contributors via wordpress forum @ricksportel
 * Added option to block users when searching for hashtag.
 Sponsored by VirtualStrides.com
-* Modified sizes to show square croped and original sizes
+* Modified sizes to show square cropped and original sizes
 * Added new wordpress size only for instagram plugin - regenerating thumbnails might be required.
 * Added option to stop Pinterest pinning on images